Skip to content

 • Full results, cannot paginate

-• Sort on column names and by doc_count (useful for ordering by most aggregated values)
+• Sort on column names and by doc_count (ES default is _doc_count desc)

 • Quick unique field lookups by doc count